MadAssassin27/storage-service-api/README.md

 ## Getting Started

 Before we start to run or test the API, first we need to know how to install it.
+You can read a better explanation in the README.docx file

 ### Installation